Efficient algorithms for the Potts model on small-set expanders: Introduction

+Note that we do not make use of $\phiout$ in the conclusion of the theorem.
+While (a function of) $\phiout$ gives an upper bound on the number of edges leaving each part, so does the minimum degree condition inside each part and this is the bottleneck for our methods.

-Our main innovation in the pursuit of the above result is a mild strengthening of a spectral partitioning result of Oveis Gharan and Trevisan~\cite{OT14} that yields a partition of $V$ into expanders with control on the number of edges between the parts.
-We say that a partition $P_1,\dotsc,P_\ell$ of $V(G)$ is a $(\phiin,\phiout,\tau\delta)$-partition if for all $i\in[\ell]$ we have $\phi(G[P_i])\ge\phiin$, $\phi_G(P_i)\le\phiout$ and $G[P_i]$ has minimum degree at least $\tau\delta$.
-Our spectral partitioning result is an extension of the main algorithmic result in~\cite{OT14} which adds the guarantee that $\tau\ge \Omega(1/k)$ when $G$ has minimum degree $\delta$.
+To derive \cref{thm:regularsse,thm:sse} from this result we develop a mild strengthening of a spectral partitioning result of Oveis Gharan and Trevisan~\cite{OT14} that yields a partition of a graph into expanders with control on the number of edges between the parts.
+The following theorem is an extension of the main algorithmic result in~\cite{OT14} which, subject to an eigenvalue gap $\lam_k \gg \lam_{k-1}$, gives a partition of the type required for our results.
+In the case that $G$ has minimum degree $\delta$, we add the minimum degree condition parametrized by $\tau\delta$ to the partition with the guarantee that $\tau\ge \Omega(1/k)$.

 \begin{theorem} Let $G=(V,E)$ be a graph on $n$ vertices of minimum degree $\delta$.
 Given $k\ge 2$ such that $\lam_k>0$ there is an algorithm that runs in time $O(k n^2|E|^2)$ which yields a partition $P_1,\dotsc,P_\ell$ of $V$ into $\ell<k$ pieces that forms a $(\phiin,\phiout,\tau\delta)$-partition where